dhivyasankar11/Student-Academic-Record-Management-System-/README.md

 # Student Academic Record Management System

-Objective
+OBJECTIVE

 To develop a Doubly Linked List-based Student Academic Record Management System that efficiently manages and organizes student data, including GPA tracking, record updates, and list cloning for academic use.

-Features
+FEATURES

 1.Insert new student records

 Add student details such as ID, name, department, and GPA.

 2.Search student by ID or Name

 Easily locate student information for verification or updates.

 3.Delete incorrect or outdated student records

 Remove invalid entries using the student’s ID.

 4.Display all student records

 View all students and their academic details in an organized list.

 5.Display in reverse order (Doubly Linked List)

 View records from the latest to the earliest using backward traversal.

 6.Clone the student list (Backup feature)

 Create a deep copy of the current student database for safe backup.

 7.Calculate Average GPA

 Compute and display the average GPA of all enrolled students.

-Data Structure
+DATA STRUCTURE

 Each student record is represented as a node in a doubly linked list.
 Each node contains:

-.Student ID (int)
+1.Student ID (int)

-.Name (char[50])
+2.Name (char[50])

-.Department (char[50])
+3.Department (char[50])

-.GPA (float)
+4.GPA (float)

-.Pointers:
+5.Pointers:

-.next → Next student record
+6.next → Next student record

-.prev → Previous student record
+7.prev → Previous student record

-.Functionality Overview
+8.Functionality Overview

-Function	                                       Description
+FUNCTION   -                                    DESCRIPTION

 insertStudent()-	                              Adds a new student record